Israel says 2 more hostages released by Hamas, with additional releases expected as cease-fire holds

 Both Israeli hostages were transferred to the Red Cross then traveled to Israel on Thursday, the Israel Defense Forces said.
 Additional hostages were expected to be transferred to the aid organization over the next few hours, according to the military.

+"I see that she's very emotional and very, very scared," said Karen Schem.

+Mia Schem was seen in a convoy near Ofakim, Israel, on Thursday after her release.
+Both Schem and Soussana were held captive for 55 days in Gaza.

-Earlier, Israel and Hamas reached an agreement to extend the temporary cease-fire in Gaza for at least 24 more hours, the Qatari government announced, pushing the humanitarian pause into its seventh consecutive day on Thursday.
+Earlier on Thursday, Israel and Hamas reached an agreement to extend the temporary cease-fire in Gaza for at least 24 more hours, the Qatari government announced, pushing the humanitarian pause into its seventh consecutive day.
 The announcement came just before the cease-fire was set to expire, and followed a previous extension of the halt in fighting.

 The cease-fire started last Friday and was initially set to last four days.
 Brokered by mediator Qatar, as well as Egypt and the United States, it has resulted in the first break in fighting since Israel declared war on Hamas and began its bombardment of Gaza in the wake of militants' Oct.
 7 attack on Israel in which Israel says 1,200 people were killed.
 The backbone of the truce is Hamas' pledge to release women and children being held hostage in Gaza and Israel's pledge, in return, to release Palestinians held in Israeli prisons.